havenwood/era/README.md

 # Era
-Ever want to benchmark some code but still use the return value?
+Ever want to benchmark some Ruby but still get the return value instead of returning the elapsed time?
 The Era gem prints the time a block takes but still return its value.
 Era is inspired by Clojure's `time` function but with the addition of the ability to run a number of times and still return the value from the block's last run.

 Era adds the the `Era.time` method to `Kernel` so you can just `time do` instead of `Era.time do` to benchmark your block.